adrika2808/adrika2808/README.md

 <h1 align="center">Hi 👋, I'm Adrika Kunjumon</h1>
 <h4>I'm a final year Electrical Engineering student at IIT Jodhpur.
-Currently, I'm a technical intern at Siemens Technology and Services Private Limited (STSPL) Bengaluru.
+I interned as a technical intern at Siemens Technology and Services Private Limited (STSPL) Bengaluru in Summer '24.
 Apart from coding, I like to dance, sketch, read/write.
 Feel free to explore my profile and reach out if you'd like to connect or collaborate.
 Keep learning and never stop exploring!🤓</h4>

 <img src="https://user-images.githubusercontent.com/74038190/236119160-976a0405-caa7-470c-9356-16d43402ea0a.gif" width="300" align="right">